 The number one question most timeshare owners ask is “how much is my timeshare worth?”, so naturally the majority of services in the industry are centered around selling your timeshare for money.

 - Go through your resort.
-Most timeshares offer programs that help you sell or at least will provide safe recommendations.
+Most timeshares offer programs that help you sell or at least will provide safety recommendations.

 - Use a licensed real estate broker that has experience with timeshare resales.
 Verify they are licensed, bonded and insured before hiring them and verify they will hold funds safely in escrow through closing.